oscarvargash/r_guideline_mapping/README.md

 Sometimes there is the need to run a task many times for given dataset.
 Instead of pseudo copying your code many times al loop will be more efficient.
 For example, if we need to produce a map for 26 species we can create a loop that iterates over the list of species and creates all maps

-## Importing the dataset and creting a basemap
+## Importing the dataset and creating a basemap

 Let's install and load the packages nedeed for our exercise
 ```